S1D007/roop_unleashed_gkh/README.md

 - Selection of multiple input/output faces in one go
 - Many different swapping modes, first detected, face selections, by gender
 - Batch processing of images/videos
-- Masking of face occluders using text prompts
+- Masking of face occluders using text prompts or automatically
-- Optional Face Restoration using different enhancers
+- Optional Face Upscaler/Restoration using different enhancers
 - Preview swapping from different video frames
 - Live Fake Cam using your webcam
 - Extras Tab for cutting videos etc.